Bacon Wrapped Turkey with Maple + Sage

 Yes, you have to be attentive, between regular glazing and using foil to tent parts of the turkey that are browning too quickly.

-Yes, you need to make sure your turkey reaches a safe temperature without becoming overcooked (for which you can rely on your trusty meat thermometer).
+Yes, you need to make sure your turkey reaches a safe temperature without becoming overcooked.
+(But that's easy when you rely on your trusty meat thermometer...I like this one!)

-So if you're looking for a new spin on traditional turkey this year, I highly encourage you to give this Maple-Glazed Turkey with Bacon and Sage Butter a try!
+So if you're looking for a new spin on traditional turkey this year, I highly encourage you to give this Bacon Wrapped Turkey with Maple + Sage a try!

 Gobble, gobble, yum, yum, YUM.

-This juicy, tender Maple-Glazed Turkey with Bacon is slathered with sage-infused butter, shingled with crispy bacon, and glazed with maple syrup for the best Thanksgiving turkey you've ever tasted!
+Bacon Wrapped Turkey is juicy, tender, amazingly flavorful, thanks to being slathered with sage butter, shingled with crispy bacon, and glazed with maple syrup for the best Thanksgiving turkey you've ever tasted!

 Course: Main Course